Military Aircraft Preservation Society (MAPS) Air Museum

 MAPS also has a full military library and research room with reference books on planes back to the 1930s.
 They have also archived both Life and Look Magazines back to the 1940s.
 The library is one of the finest military reference collections in the area.

-Although their planes don’t fly, MAPS does organize fly-ins of other aircraft that will provide paid rides.
-MAPS also hosts STEM classes that teach students how to apply science class to airplanes.
+Although their planes don’t fly, MAPS does organize fly-ins by other aircraft that offer paid rides.
+MAPS also hosts STEM classes that teach students how to apply science to airplanes.
 Reed explained, “It’s all about making connections.”

 If you are visiting Canton, put MAPS on your must-see list and spend some time learning the stories of the many Ohio military heroes.